This online course actively encourages sharing of your work with your cohort as well as with the tutor.

 About Laurie Steed

-Laurie Steed is the author of award-winning literary fiction from Perth, Western Australia.
-His stories have been broadcast on BBC Radio 4 and published in Best Australian Stories, The Age, Meanjin, Westerly, Island, The Sleepers Almanac, and elsewhere.
-He won the 2012 Patricia Hackett Prize for Fiction has been shortlisted for the Bridport Prize and is the recipient of fellowships and residencies from The University of Iowa, The Sozopol Fiction Seminars, Varuna, Writers Victoria, The Katherine Susannah Pritchard Writers’ Centre, and the Fellowship of Writers (WA).
+Laurie Steed is a novelist and short story writer from Perth, Western Australia.
+His work has been broadcast on BBC Radio 4 and published in Best Australian Stories, Award Winning Australian Writing, The Age, Meanjin, Westerly, Island, and elsewhere.
+He won the 2012 Patricia Hackett Prize for Fiction and is the recipient of fellowships from The University of Iowa, The Baltic Writing Residency, The Elizabeth Kostova Foundation, and Writers Victoria.
+His debut novel, You Belong Here, was shortlisted for the 2018 Western Australian Premier’s Book Awards, and his second book, Nova: Stories, is the winner of the 2021 Henry Handel Richardson Flagship Fellowship for Short Story Writing from Varuna – The National Writers’ House.

 |Concession Member||$ 240.00|